Welcome from your Directors

 Walton Choral Booster Club, Inc.

 Opportunities to support the Walton Choral program include attending the concerts, chaperoning trips away from school, helping with uniform fitting, assisting with concert arrangements, fundraising, serving on various committees, and serving on the Booster Board.
-The parents and guardians of active choral students are automatically members of the Choral Booster Club.
 You are encouraged to get involved.
 The Booster Club provides a structured avenue for parent volunteers and distribution of finances for choral program expenses that are not funded by the Cobb County School System.
 These funds are prioritized by the Director.

 Walton Choral Booster Club, Inc. is a non-profit organization.
-The primary source of funds to support the Choral Program is through Booster contributions and the Fashion Show/Silent Auction.
+The primary source of funds to support the Choral Program is through Booster contributions and the Fashion Show/Silent Auction fundraiser.
 All financial donations will be acknowledged.

 Walton Chorus uses an online program called CHARMS to keep track of students, lettering points, contact information, calendar of events, volunteers and much more.
 You will be asked to create and log on to your CHARMS account at the beginning of the year.
-To access CHARMS:
+Access the CHARMS page for more information on how to log into CHARMS.

 Placement in Select Women’s Ensemble and A Cappella is by audition.
 The directors have total authority to make all audition placement decisions.
 At any time a student’s performance level (musical or rehearsal skills) does not meet the group level, the student may be given an alternative assignment until the student’s schedule changes or the problem is resolved.